 Buffalo Bills' Oliver charged with drunken driving in Texas

-HOUSTON (AP) -- Buffalo Bills defensive lineman Ed Oliver was arrested during a traffic stop in the Houston area and charged with drunken driving and illegally carrying a handgun, authorities said.
+HOUSTON — Buffalo Bills defensive lineman Ed Oliver was arrested during a traffic stop in the Houston area and charged with drunken driving and illegally carrying a handgun, authorities said.

-Montgomery County sheriff's deputies pulled Oliver over Saturday after receiving reports around 9 p.m. of someone driving recklessly in a construction area north of the city while towing an ATV on a trailer, Lt.
-Jim Slack of the Montgomery County Constables said in a statement.
+Montgomery County sheriff’s deputies pulled Oliver over Saturday after receiving reports around 9 p.m. of someone driving recklessly in a construction area north of the city while towing an ATV on a trailer, Lt.
+Jim Slack of the Montgomery County constables office said in a statement.

-Oliver failed a sobriety test and the deputies found a small caliber pistol in his truck, Slack said.
-Texas law prohibits having a handgun while committing a crime, and Slack said Oliver was faces a misdemeanor charge for having the weapon.
+Oliver failed a sobriety test and the deputies found a small calibre pistol in his truck, Slack said.
+Texas law prohibits having a handgun while committing a crime, and Slack said Oliver faces a misdemeanour charge for having the weapon.

 Video published by the Montgomery County Police Reporter appears to show officers examining Oliver's eyes and having him walk in a line on the roadside before putting him in handcuffs.